The Best Band You Never Heard in Your Life: Cover artwork

+The 1992 Japanese album cover by Cal Schenkel.
+Also used on the 1995 Rykodisc reissue.

 The original album simply featured a photograph of Frank Zappa and his band against a black background with blue lettering, but upon discovering that the photograph had been used without the permission of the photographer, Bruce Malone, Zappa simply continued issuing the cover with the photograph replaced with an empty black space.

-When the album was remastered and reissued worldwide in 1995 by Rykodisc, it featured artwork by long-time Zappa artist Cal Schenkel that had been created for the album's original Japanese release.
+When the album was released in Japan by MSI (Music Scene International) in 1992, it featured artwork created by long-time Zappa artist Cal Schenkel.
 The Japanese kanji at the top of the sign on this version do not together form any meaningful sentence to a speaker of Japanese, but can be read with the on readings of fu-ran-ku-za-pa, an approximation of Frank Zappa in Japanese sounds.

-Schenkel used characters from his artwork on the cover of Zappa's 1972 release The Grand Wazoo, such as Stu (AKA Uncle Meat) and a man from the playing a Mystery Horn.
-In addition there is a red sofa, that while not an exact duplicate, is reminiscent of the red sofa from his art on Zappa's 1975 One Size Fits All.
-In 2012, when the album was reissued, it returned the cover to the version featuring a blank space in place of the photograph.
+Schenkel used characters from his artwork on the cover of Zappa's 1972 release The Grand Wazoo, such as Stu (AKA Uncle Meat) and a man playing a Mystery Horn.
+In addition, there is a red sofa, that while not an exact duplicate, is reminiscent of the red sofa from his art on Zappa's 1975 One Size Fits All.
+Schenkel's artwork was re-used when the album was remastered and reissued worldwide in 1995 by Rykodisc.
+In 2012, when the album was reissued for a second time, the cover was reverted to the version featuring a blank space in place of the photograph.

 Track listing

-All tracks by Frank Zappa, except where noted.
 The European re-releases of this album omit "Bolero" due to an objection from the rights-holders of the piece.